hl7ch/ch-vacd/input/pagecontent/TC_A01.md

 ## Test Case A 01: Patient has three vaccination documents in two different communities (one of them recorded by the patient himself)

 ### Precondition
-The patient has an EPR.
-There are three vaccination administration documents for him on the respositories of the communities.
+The patient has multiple vaccination documents in the ehealth ecosystem.
+There are three vaccination administration documents for him in different locations and they are all accessible.
-He created a [Document A-D1-P-C1](Bundle-A-D1-P-C1.html) himself and uploaded it to the repository of his home community.
+He created a [Document A-D1-P-C1](Bundle-A-D1-P-C1.html) himself and uploaded it to his electronic record.
-The other two documents were created and uploaded by two experts [HCP1](Practitioner-TC-HCP1-C1.html) and [HCP2](Practitioner-TC-HCP2-C2.html).
+The other two documents were created and uploaded by two experts [HCP1](Practitioner-TC-HCP1-C1.html) and [HCP2](Practitioner-TC-HCP2-C2.html) in different repositories.

-Specialist HCP1 is connected to the same community as the patient and has created and uploaded a document [Dokument A-D2-HCP1-C1](Bundle-A-D2-HCP1-C1.html).
+Specialist HCP1 is connected to the same repository as the patient and has created and uploaded a document [Dokument A-D2-HCP1-C1](Bundle-A-D2-HCP1-C1.html).

-Specialist HCP2 is connected to another community and has created and uploaded a [Dokument A-D3-HCP2-C2](Bundle-A-D3-HCP2-C2.html) for the patient there.
+Specialist HCP2 is connected to another repository and has created and uploaded a [Dokument A-D3-HCP2-C2](Bundle-A-D3-HCP2-C2.html) for the patient there.

 ### Sequence